 The BFEC accepts reservations for indoor and outdoor spaces.
 Community groups and private events are charged a nominal fee depending on the specifics of the request.
 Kenyon classes, student groups and retreats can request spaces free of charge.
 To inquire about available spaces or rates, or to make a reservation, please contact Jill Kerkhoff at firstname.lastname@example.org or 740-427-5050.

-Driving to the BThe Resource Center is located at 9781 Laymon Road, Gambier, Ohio.
+The BFEC Resource Center is located at 9781 Laymon Road, Gambier, Ohio.
 To reach us from the east or west, take State Route 229 towards Gambier.
 Turn onto Laymon Road directly across from Route 308 and the main Kenyon College entrance.
 Cross the river, go around the first bend, and look for our sign on the right.